ipoom-jeong/gaudi-lab/projects/index.md

 ### **Developing CPU-GPU Heterogeneous Computing Simulation Framework <br> (2020.03 - 2020.08)**

-- Research and development project at Samsung Electronics
+- Research project at Yonsei University joint with SK Hynix
-- D﻿eveloping CXL (Compute eXpress Link) Type 2 accelerator and Type 3 memory expansion device by leveraging NAND flash
+- Developing a simulation framework for CPU-GPU heterogeneous computing that supports processing of the state-of-the-art deep learning algorithms

 {% endcapture %}